MGBoulware88/dojo_pets/README.md

 ## Caring for Pets

-Ninjas mothods are invoked to care for their pets.
+Ninjas methods are invoked to care for their pets.

-/**
+/*
 For all methods below:
 * target should be the idx value (int) of the target Pet
 * target is optional and defaults to 0
 */

 Ninja.walk(target) -  invokes the Pet.play() method of self.pet[target] Pet